PECE-project/drupal-pece/src/docs/source/datamanagement.rst

 For cases of extreme sensitivity involving potential damage to research subjects, we advise PECE users to refrain from uploading content to the Internet at all.
 While the PECE platform was designed with security in mind, the PECE Design Team cannot guarantee the security or privacy of any content that is uploaded to the Internet.
 It is important to observe the need for using the category of “non-uploadable material” when applicable to sensitive data, as described below.

 .. image:: img/figure2.png
-   :align:  center

 Figure 2.
 Consent form transposition into PECE permission system

 Drupal relies on standard "password strength" evaluation which uses a simple